Rhonda Fleming, and Rhonda Fleming Rock, in "Tennessee's Partner" (1955)

 Another view of Rhonda Fleming Rock in 2011

-Here's a Bing bird's-eye view of Garden of the Gods that includes Rhonda Fleming Rock, a little to the left of the center of the photo.
-This is the view looking toward the east.
-You may want to click on the photo for a larger version.
-But unless you're in the mood for a "Where's Waldo"-type hunt, you can take a look at the next photo, where I've pinpointed Rhonda Fleming Rock.
+A tiny but distinctive glimpse of Rhonda's rock can be seen here, in the shady area just to the left of the center of the photo.
+This is the view looking east — you can click on the photo for a larger version.
+But unless you're in the mood for a "Where's Waldo"-type hunt, go on to the next photo, where Rhonda Fleming Rock is pinpointed.